Michael Penix Jr.: 2025 season

 Prior to the season, it was confirmed that Penix would continue as Atlanta's starting quarterback, making Cousins his backup.
 In the 30–0 loss to the Carolina Panthers in Week 3, he was benched for Cousins in the fourth quarter with roughly ten minutes remaining after recording 18 passes for 172 yards and two interceptions (with one returned for a touchdown).
 In Week 11 against the Panthers, Penix exited the game with a left knee injury in the third quarter.
 On November 17, he was placed on injured reserve.
 On November 19, the Falcons announced that Penix would undergo season-ending surgery to repair a partially torn ACL.

+2026 season

+Fearing Penix wouldn't be available at the start of the 2026 season, the Falcons signed Tua Tagovailoa.
+Tagovailoa was injured in practice with an oblique injury days before the season opener against Pittsburgh.
+Penix was medically cleared to play the first game of the season against Pittsburgh and the second game against Carolina.
+Despite being cleared to play, he sat out both games.
+Third-string quarterback Cooper Rush started both games and played poorly, resulting in losses.
+Penix made his return against Green Bay on 9/24/2026.